Courtyard Level, Hammer Museum

 The box office opens one hour before show times.
 Visit our Ticket Info page for more information.

-Monday - Friday before 6 p.m.: $3 for first 3 hours with museum validation and $1.50 every 15 minutes thereafter.
-To obtain validation, show your ticket stub at the welcome desk in the museum lobby.
+Monday - Friday before 6 p.m.: $3 for first 3 hours with Hammer Museum validation and $1.50 every 15 minutes thereafter.

 See the map below: